 Many people think that a parent has sole custody because the other parent is unfit.
 While that may sometimes be the case, that is not always true.
 One parent may have a job that requires them to travel often which means the child would find more stability with the other parent.
 In that scenario, one parent may have sole physical custody while both parents have joint legal custody.

-There may indeed be time when one parent is unfit to have either physical or legal custody.
+There may indeed be a time when one parent is unfit to have either physical or legal custody.
 This could be because of criminal behavior, substance abuse, or physical abuse allegations.

 A non-custodial parent will usually be granted visitation rights unless there are extenuating circumstances.